CNormx/HealthcareEDA/README.md

 - `patients.csv` contains all patients of the hospital

 - `immunizations.csv` contains all and various immunizations records of patients
--

 - `encounters.csv` contains the number of visitations and the time length each patients has had

 Code file:
-- `docs/Healthcare Exploratory Data Project using SQL.md` contains all the SQL queries for data exploration and full exploratory analysis.
+- `Healthcare Exploratory Data Project using SQL.md` contains all the SQL queries for data exploration and full exploratory analysis.

 ## Interesting Findings:
+Through exploring the datasets and reading what values they held I was able to create queries that will result in visual charts to produce easily accessible data.
+This project allowed me to utilize SQL and learn how different statements such as CTE’s, CASE, SUBSTR, and LEFT JOIN can lead to successful and insightful data analyzing.
+Finding the variables that are required for statistics is key to delivering what stakeholders and a general audience can see within data.